greghendershott/racket-mode/Reference.md

 Instrument file(s), enable [`racket-debug-mode`](#racket-debug-mode), and run.

-For each `require`d file in the same directory, you get a y/n prompt.
-Answer yes to debug that file, too.
+For each `require`d file in the same directory, you get a y/n/Y/N prompt asking whether to debug this file, too.
+Answer y or n -- or Y or N to answer for all such files (similar to pressing ! for `query-replace`).

 Upon each break, the source file is shown with point at the breakpoint.
-Uses of top-level and local bindings are drawn showing the current values inline.
+The values of of top-level and local bindings are drawn in the buffer to right of the binding name.
 The minor mode [`racket-debug-mode`](#racket-debug-mode) is enabled, which provides additional
 commands: